Postgraduate Certificate in Cognitive Behavioural Therapy

 - in evaluating their effects

-The course begins with a four-day teaching block followed by one full-day per week over two terms.
+The course begins with an induction teaching block followed by one full day per week over two terms.
+In teaching sessions, emphasis is placed on observation of CBT in action and on experiential learning with participation in role-play and other practical exercises.
 Students receive two hours of small group supervision weekly.

 Reading and completion of written assignments will be undertaken in addition to the teaching days.
 Many students find it effective to set aside six to seven hours a week for private study.